-If you are a mom entrepreneur with a product-based business, you’ve probably tried social media marketing to get your brand in front of your customers.
+If you’re a mom entrepreneur with a product-based business, you’ve probably tried social media marketing to get your brand in front of your customers.

-While Twitter, LinkedIn and Facebook are great ways to connect with your current and potential customers, there are other ways to spread the word about your products and find new customers.
+While Twitter, LinkedIn, and Facebook are great ways to connect with your current and potential customers, there are other ways to market your product, spread the word about your business, and find new customers.

 Here are five creative marketing ideas for you to try.

 1. Run a sale with a daily deal site

 You’ve probably heard about –or even shopped at – sites like Zulily.com, Amazon.com, DealPulp.com and Heartsy.me, but have you thought about selling your products there?
 Many of these sites have tens or hundreds of thousands of customers who are looking to discover and buy new products.
 So why not leverage their network and get your products in front of them?

 While you have to provide a discount on your products (in addition to the site’s usual fees of 30%-50% of your sales), the exposure you’ll get is HUGE!
 Some sites will sell your actual products while others will sell a gift certificate or voucher for any product on your site.

 There are a lot of pros and cons of working with daily deal sites, but if your pricing is right (i.e., your retail price is at least 4 times your manufacturing costs), this can be a great way to bring in new customers and get your brand name out there.

 2. Sell your products to a monthly gift-box site